How to Contact Joe Brancatelli

 His second business trip was better.
 He flew to Atlanta on an airline that no longer exists (Eastern) from a terminal building that no longer exists (the old Terminal One at JFK) on a plane that no longer flies (a DC-8) for a price that few would admit ever existed (a $94 roundtrip youth fare).

 Although the noncommercial business-travel site JoeSentMe.com is his passion, Joe Brancatelli makes his living as a publications consultant.
 He has helped create, launch or reposition more than 100 newspapers and magazines.
-His other extensive journalism credits include reporting and commentary for publications as diverse as Forbes, Fortune, Village Voice, Washington Star, Women's Wear Daily, Esquire, Los Angeles Times, USA Today, GQ, Portfolio, New York and Newsweek.
+His other extensive journalism credits include reporting and commentary for publications as diverse as Forbes, Fortune, Washington Post, Village Voice, Washington Star, Women's Wear Daily, Esquire, Los Angeles Times, USA Today, GQ, Portfolio, New York and Newsweek.

 He lives with his wife (who's also a business traveler) in Cold Spring, New York, in a house that overlooks the Hudson River.
 The view is spectacular--and he always wonders why he ever gets in his car and drives to the airport for another business trip.